2024 Symposium Final Schedule Now Available!

 1:00 pm – Registration / social time / refreshments

-2:00 – Welcome and Keynote -Sabine Klaus : Myths and Facts about the Birth of the Modern Trumpet Short break
+2:00 – Welcome and Keynote -Sabine Klaus : Facts and Myths about the Birth of the Modern Trumpet Short break

 SESSION 1: Manufacturing / Organology